rcvink/feedback/README.md

 1. Test-drove back-end functionality to store ratings in a database (second user story, MVP).
 1. Researched deployment options and decided on Heroku (see [Deployment](#deployment)).
 1. Deployed app on Heroku (third user story, MVP).
-1. Test-drove full stack functionality to retrieve all ratings from the database and list them on a page (V2 user story).
+1. Test-drove full stack functionality to retrieve all ratings from the database and list them on a page (fourth user story, MVP).
 1. Refactored/extracted to improve adherence to SOLID principles, using existing tests to ensure functionality was not disrupted.

 ## Architecture